 Credit by Examination is designed for students who have a high level of proficiency in a subject area.
-Students must submit a written request to the Vice President for Academic Affairs for permission prior to the start of the semester.
+Students must submit a written request to the Provost for permission prior to the start of the semester.
 Students must score in the 80 percentile or above in order to receive credit.
 Upon successful completion of an exam, the student will be required to pay all fees associated with finalizing this process.
 Credit given through examination will be part of the credit hour limit for non-traditional credit.